Fortunée Briquet: Biography

 Fortunée Bernier received a very good education and was one of the most outstanding students of Hilaire-Alexandre Briquet, who later became her husband, and who inserted her early writings in the Almanach des Muses.
 In 1800, an Ode sur les vertus civiles opened her the doors of the Society of Literature and of the salons of Paris.
 Fanny de Beauharnais, the First consul aunt, gave the signal for applause by sending these verses, with her poem l’Ile de la Félicité:

 Later were published Odes sur la mort de Dolomieu, an ode to Denis Lebrun, la Vertu est la base des républiques, and her Mémoire sur Klopstock, sa vie et ses ouvrages, which earned her entrance in the "Athénée des arts" of Paris.

 However, Fortunée Briquet's most important work is undoubtedly her famous Dictionnaire historique, littéraire et bibliographique des Françaises et des étrangères naturalisées en France (Paris, Gillé, 1804, in-8°).

-She still produced a few pieces in 1807, but soon stopped writing.
-Domestic troubles poisoned her last days, her health faltered and she died.
+She still produced a few pieces in 1807, but stopped writing in 1808.

 The historian Apollin Briquet was her son.